mstksg/inCode/copy/entries/singletons-2.md

 Our new `SomeDoor` containing an existentially quantified `Sing s` is the same as our first `SomeDoor` containing just a `DoorState`.

-#### Why Bother
+#### Why do we sing?

 If they're identical, why use a `Sing` or the new `SomeDoor` at all?
 Why not just use a `DoorState` value?

-The main reason (besides allowing code-reuse) is that *using the singleton lets us directly recover the type*.
-Essentially, a `Sing s` not only contains whether it is Opened/Closed/Locked (like a `DoorState` would)...it contains it in a way that GHC can use to *bring it all back* to the type level.
+One main reason (besides allowing code-reuse like we did earlier) is that *using the singleton lets us directly recover the type*.
+Essentially, a `Sing s` not only contains whether it is Opened/Closed/Locked (like a `DoorState` would), but also it contains it in a way that GHC can use to *bring it all back* to the type level.

 A `forall s.
 SomeDoor (Sing s) (Door s)` essentially contains `s` *with* `Door s`.
 When you see this, you *should read this as* `forall s.
 SomeDoor s (Door